syamsudinslamet/run-somatic-cnv-in-local-computer-ubuntu/README.md

 ![image5](./image5.png)

 *This tool adds a column to the segmented copy-ratio .cr.seg file from ModelSegments, marking amplifications (+), deletions (-), and neutral segments (0)*

+## 8. Additional Steps
+The result showed on step 7 that Coverage data can offer clues towards deducing which type of CNV is likely, i.e. amplification (+), deletion (-), and neutral on each intervals.

+But we can squeeze more juice out of the lemon! we can model segments using both allelic counts and coverage data for a matched-control case.

+The allelic count can helps deduce if whether the tumor sample underwent loss of heterozygosity (LOH) for the allele or not.

+More details of this step can be seen on files with .wdl extension on this github.